Health Tech Research

 Harden AI and health-data boundaries

-Added validation, rate limits, security middleware, and testable backend boundaries for sensitive flows.
+Added validation, rate limits, security middleware, AI gatekeeper, and testable backend boundaries for sensitive flows.

 - AI rate limiting